For executives accountable for strategy that stalls

 Clarity

-People share the same understanding of what they're being asked to change, operationally, not just on slides.
+People share the same operational understanding of what they're being asked to change — not just agreement on words.

 "Are we all actually trying to achieve the same thing, or just agreeing on words?"